claire4clarity/fintech-journey/README.md

 ### Table of Contents
 * [Glossary](./glossary.md) - FinTech terms used by Hermes FG.
+* [ChronosVault Quick Guide](./chronos-vault.md) - How to set up a banking transfer using Hermes FG.

 ### Featured Writing Sample: Impact of Greek Authors on Medieval Thought